Request for quote icon

 Fabric Structures for Commercial Equipment Storage Buildings

-Alaska Structures storage facilities are open span, modular in design, and available in sizes up to 120’ in width and any length or height.
+Alaska Structures storage facilities are open span, modular in design, and available in sizes up to any width, length or height.
 As your commercial operation grows, they can easily be expanded, too.
 Our custom-built structures are designed to meet the unique challenges of your on-site repair and maintenance facility needs.
 Choose from a wide selection of product add-ons and options, including equipment doors, personnel doors, plug-and-play lighting, insulation packages, and HVAC systems to utilize in any climate or weather condition.

 Companies operating in remote locations that choose to leave equipment in place without coverage during the winter months risk breakdowns from exposure to the elements.
 Consequences are just as time-consuming as they are costly.